RNC rakes in a record $20.8M for June amid sky-high Q2 numbers

 The Republican Party continued bringing in unprecedented fundraising totals with a new high for the month of June that added to its massive war chest before the 2020 elections, Fox News has learned.

 Receipts for June totaled $20.8 million -- the highest the Republican National Committee (RNC) has seen for that month outside an election year.
-That record-breaking figure followed blockbuster numbers from its second quarter of 2019 that more than doubled the amount the party raised in the first quarter ($45.8 million in Q1 vs. $108 million in Q2).
+That record-breaking figure followed blockbuster numbers from its second quarter of 2019 when it, along with President Trump's campaign entities, raised $108 million.

+The RNC alone raised $51 million in the second quarter, slightly higher than the $45.8 million the party raised in Q1 of 2019.

 So far, the RNC has dramatically outpaced its Democratic counterpart in fundraising, something the party's chairwoman consistently linked to the president's appeal among voters.